x-govuk/govuk-prototype-rig/lib/docs/helpers/index.md

-Several global helpers available for use in Nunjucks templates.
+---
+title: Helpers
+tags: Working with templates
+---

 ## checked

 Check if a property value exists.
-Note: You do not need to use this helper if you are using the `decorate` helper.
+Note: You do not need to use this helper if you are using the [`decorate`](#decorate) helper.

-**Session data**
+Session data

 ```js
 {